The Noisy Room

 And remember: most of our politics now happens on social media.
 Candidates often read the same distorted feed.
 They are unlikely to change their minds.

-Pattern 5 Misperception turns into hostility7
+Pattern 5 Misperception Turns into Hostility

 Both Democrats and Republicans vastly overestimate how many on the other side support political violence.
 The result is a populace primed to assume the other side is ready to do horrible things.